saramasarone/Running-kallisto-on-Apocrita/README.md

 This documentation shows how to quantify abundances of transcripts from bulk and single-cell RNA-Seq data using [kallisto](https://pachterlab.github.io/kallisto/starting) on Apocrita (QMUL cluster).

 The first step is to log into [Apocrita](https://docs.hpc.qmul.ac.uk) and navigate to the folder where you would like to get the output files from `kallisto`.
 I would recommend to work in a dedicated directory created just for this analysis, possibly not the same directory where the sample files are stored.
+In this case we will call this directory `sequencing`.

 You can create a new directory with
 `mkdir [name_of_new_directory]`